What we can learn from Lviv's coffee mine, Iceland's aurora tours, and the pubs people travel specifically to visit.

 The coffee is good — but that's not why people queue for 45 minutes.
 They queue because the experience is unforgettable.
 The story, the atmosphere, the feeling of discovering something hidden.

 Iceland's tourism didn't grow because the Northern Lights suddenly appeared.
-They grew because someone designed the experience around them — the midnight bus rides, the hot springs with a view, the narrative of chasing something unpredictable.
+It grew because someone designed the experience around them — the midnight bus rides, the hot springs with a view, the narrative of chasing something unpredictable.

 They turned a natural phenomenon into a structured journey with emotional peaks and shareable moments.